 Botanical Name: Peperomia ‘Pepperspot’

 The tiny leaves of the plant have a unique shade of red on the backside, that contrasts beautifully with the red-brown stems.
 There are other peperomia varieties as well that you can try.

 Botanical Name: Pilea

-Plants from the pilea genus make for a great houseplant, thanks to its charming leaves and dangling nature.
-Gray Baby Tears, Creeping Charlie, and Baby Tears are some great vine varieties!
+Plants from the pilea genus make for a great houseplant, thanks to their charming leaves and dangling nature.
+Gray Baby Tears, Creeping Charlie, and Baby Tears are some great vining varieties!